mlibrary/about-publishing/src/content/features/open-access-publishing-in-asian-studies.md

         caption: ""
         image_alt: Block yellow "M" to the left of navy text that reads "LSA NAM Center for Korean Studies University of Michigan"
+      - type: image
+        image: /assets/cjs_logo_4c.png
+        image_alt: Block yellow "M" to the left of navy text that reads "LSA Center for Japanese Studies University of Michigan"
+      - type: image
+        image: /assets/lrccs_logo_4c.jpg
+        image_alt: Block yellow "M" to the left of navy text that reads "LSA Kenneth G.
+          Lieberthal and Richard H. Rogel Center for Chinese Studies University of Michigan"
 related_stories:
   - ""
 ---